Dewalt-arch/pimpmykali/README.md

   - sudo ./pimpmykali.sh
   - For a new kali vm, run menu option N

-# Revision 1.2.4 - added common missing items
+# Revision 1.2.5 - Downgrade MSF to 5 re-enabled
   - Downgrade from MSF 6 to 5 has been re-enabled
     - due to a recent (somewhat odd) demand to re-enable the downgrade
     - function has been re-enabled.
-Menu Option D
+Menu Option D only

 # Revision 1.2.4 - added common missing items
   - Added to menu options : 1 - Fix Missing, 0 - Fix All, and N - new vm setup